 - E-mail your vita, headshot, and personal statement of approximately 250 words about your background and interest in the position and SCCAP to SCCAP@SCCAP53.org.

-- Deadline for nomination submissions are to SCCAP by December 15, 2020
+- Deadline for nomination submissions is to SCCAP by December 15, 2021

 Personal statements and headshots of the official slate will be posted to the SCCAP53.org elections page.